CESNET/netopeer2/server/README.md

 ## NACM

 This NETCONF server implements full *ietf-netconf-acm* access control that **bypasses** *sysrepo* file system access control.
-However, NACM is disabled by default meaning all clients that successfully authenticate and establish a NETCONF session have **unrestricted access to all configuration** stored in *sysrepo*.
-Therefore, when deploying this server, it is strongly advised to enable NACM and configure it properly.
+NACM is enabled by default, so users other than `root` will not be allowed to *write* any data but should be granted *read* and *execute* permissions unless the access was modified by a NACM extension.
+When deploying this server, it is strongly advised to configure NACM properly.

 ## Server configuration